 County of Putnam Industrial Development Agency

-The mission of the Putnam County Industrial Development Agency is to advance the job opportunities, health, general prosperity and economic welfare of the people of the Putnam County and to improve its recreational a prosperity and standard of living, as well as fostering application of energy alternatives and conservation through the promotion, development, encouragement and financial assistance for industrial operations, manufacturing, warehousing, commercial, research, new businesses and recreation facilities, educational and cultural facilities, health care facilities, and continuing care retirement communities in the Putnam County.
+The mission of the Putnam County Industrial Development Agency is to advance the job opportunities, health, general prosperity and economic welfare of the people of the Putnam County and to improve its recreation opportunities, prosperity and standard of living, through the promotion, development, encouragement and assistance for industrial operations, manufacturing, warehousing, commercial, research, new businesses and recreation facilities, educational or cultural facilities, health care facilities and continuing care retirement communities, in the Putnam County.

 Measures.

-with the Putnam Economic Development Corporation and county and local governments.
+through coordination with the Putnam Economic Development Corporation and county

 • Educate businesses, Realtors and banking officials on IDA assistance.